spsh1/Data-Science-Basics1/README.md

 - Add comments or markdown cells as you customize the examples.
 - Consider adding a `requirements.txt` file if you want to share an exact environment.

-## License

-This repository is shared for educational purposes.
-Add a `LICENSE` file to define reuse terms if needed.
-# Data-Science-Basics1